AustinOakes/Multi-Base-Calculator/README.md

   * Values are represented in the following format: value@base.
 Ex.
 5@10 represent the number 5 in base 10.
   * The accumulator is represented as storage location $0.
   * When entering a value for a mathematical operation, you may use either a new value in the correct format or a storage location.
-  * When the base of the base of the calculator changes, it also converts all stored values to that base.
+  * When the base of the calculator changes, it also converts all stored values into that base.

 ## Future Implementations
   * Allowing for numbers with decimals (subsequently allowing for Multiplication and Division).